Pontifex: def. Bridge builder. Latin, from pons, pont- ‘bridge’ + -fex from facere ‘make.’

 I want to provide the background behind these two books since they will soon be released to the public.
 I urge those planning to read them to be an informed reader.
 Inform your conscience with the principal sources of Catholic faith teaching and settled dogma.
 Based on what I know of these two books so far, the first book will not authentically communicate the fullness of Catholic teaching on human sexuality and the Sacrament of Marriage.
 The second book does and it will soon be clearly apparent once they are both realeased.
 I plan to update this post with a complete review of both books at that time.

 This is in contrast to The Courage Apostolate; the only Vatican approved ministry for persons who experience same sex attraction.
-In this video, particularly at the point I have linked to, Father James Martin suggests that advocates at NWM can bring “change” to the Church.
-That’s the least disturbing part.
+In this video, particularly at the point I have linked to, Father James Martin suggests that advocates at New Ways Ministry can bring “change” to the Church.

 Father James Martin’s talk at New Way’s Ministry: